jimasp/behave-vsc/README.md

 ## Extension settings

 - This extension has various settings to customise your test run via `settings.json`.
-- For more info, see the extension settings in vscode (click the cog next to Behave VSC in the extension panel).
+- For more information, see the extension settings in vscode (click the cog next to Behave VSC in the extension panel).

 ---
 ## How it works